v-gilbert/v-gilbert.github.io/_pages/cv.md

   * Stack:

 * Apr 2016 - Aug 2016: Internship & Temporary employee - Renault-Nissan Alliance
-  * Redesign of the sharepoint of the unit
+  * Redesign of the Sharepoint of the unit
   * Development and management of internal tools
   * Stack: Excel VBA, Sharepoint

 * Oct 2015 - Dec 2015: Tutor - Auvergne University
-  * Support for students in first year
+  * Support for students in the first year

 * July 2015 - Aug 2015: Contract agent - Ministère de l'agriculture (France)
-  * Control & process farmer's files as part of Common Agricultural Policy
+  * Control & process farmer's files as part of the Common Agricultural Policy

 Teaching experiences
 ======